-With certain exceptions, the Trustees make no representations as to the validity or sufficiency of the Pass Through Trust agreement, the Certificates, the Intercreditor Agreement, the Escrow Agreement, the Deposit Agreement, the Equipment Notes, the Indentures, the Participation Agreements, the Note Purchase Agreement or other related documents.
-(Sections 7.04 and 7.15) The Trustee shall not be liable, with respect to the Certificates, for any action taken or omitted to be taken by it in good faith in accordance with the direction of the holders of Certificates evidencing fractional undivided interests aggregating not less than a majority in interest of the Trust.
-Subject to certain provisions, the Trustee shall be under no obligation to exercise any of its rights or powers under the Pass Through Trust Agreement at the request of any holders of Certificates unless there shall have been offered to the Trustee reasonable security and indemnity against the cost, expenses and liabilities which might be incurred in compliance with such request.
-(Section 7.03(e)) The Pass Through Trust Agreement provides that the Trustee in its individual or any other capacity may acquire and hold Certificates issued thereunder and, subject to certain conditions, may otherwise deal with United, or with any Loan Trustee with the same rights they would have if they were not the Trustee.
+With certain exceptions, the Trustees make no representations as to the validity or sufficiency of the Pass Through Trust Agreements, the Certificates, the Intercreditor Agreement, the Escrow Agreements, the Deposit Agreements, the Equipment Notes, the Indentures, the Participation Agreements, the Note Purchase Agreement or other related documents.
+(Sections 7.04 and 7.15) The Trustee of any Trust shall not be liable, with respect to the Certificates of such Trust, for any action taken or omitted to be taken by it in good faith in accordance with the direction of the holders of Certificates of such Trust evidencing fractional undivided interests aggregating not less than a majority in interest of such Trust.
+Subject to certain provisions, the Trustees shall be under no obligation to exercise any of their rights or powers under any Pass Through Trust Agreement at the request of any holders of Certificates issued thereunder unless there shall have been offered to the Trustees reasonable security and indemnity against the cost, expenses and liabilities which might be incurred in compliance with such request.
+(Section 7.03(e)) Each Pass Through Trust Agreement provides that the Trustees in their individual or any other capacity may acquire and hold Certificates issued thereunder and, subject to certain conditions, may otherwise deal with United, or with any Loan Trustee with the same rights they would have if they were not the Trustees.
 (Section 7.05)

-The Trustee may resign with respect to the Trust at any time after giving prior written notice to United and the Loan Trustees, in which event United will be obligated to appoint a successor trustee.
-If the Trustee ceases to be eligible to continue as Trustee with or becomes incapable of acting as Trustee or becomes insolvent, United may remove the Trustee or any holder of the Certificates for at least six months may, on behalf of such holder and all others similarly situated, petition any court of competent jurisdiction for the removal of the Trustee and the appointment of a successor trustee.
-Any resignation or removal of the Trustee with and appointment of a successor trustee.

-(Section 7.09) All references in this prospectus supplement to the Trustee should be read to take into account the possibility that the Trust could have different successor trustees in the event of such a resignation or removal.
+Any Trustee may resign with respect to any or all of the Trusts of which it is the Trustee at any time after giving prior written notice to United and the Loan Trustees, in which event United will be obligated to appoint a successor trustee.
+If any Trustee ceases to be eligible to continue as Trustee with respect to a Trust or becomes incapable of acting as Trustee or becomes insolvent, United may remove such Trustee or any holder of the Certificates of such Trust for at least six months may, on behalf of such holder and all others similarly situated, petition any court of competent jurisdiction for the removal of the Trustee and the appointment of a successor trustee.
+Any resignation or removal of the Trustee with respect to a Trust and appointment of a successor trustee for such Trust does not become effective until acceptance of the appointment by the successor trustee.
+(Section 7.09) Pursuant to such resignation and successor trustee provisions, it is possible that a different trustee could be appointed to act as the successor Trustee with respect to each Trust.
+All references in this prospectus supplement to the Trustee should be read to take into account the possibility that the Trusts could have different successor trustees in the event of such a resignation or removal.

-The Pass Through Trust Agreement provides that United will pay or cause to be paid the Trustee fees and expenses.
+Each Pass Through Trust Agreement provides that United will pay or cause to be paid the applicable Trustee's fees and expenses.
 (Section 7.07)